-Inspiration and motivation in general, not just exercise motivation, naturally ebbs and flows; no-one is motivated all the time (no matter what they may portray on social media!)
+Inspiration and motivation in general, not just exercise motivation, naturally ebbs and flows.
+No-one is motivated all the time – no matter what they may portray on social media!

 The other important point to keep in mind is that motivation comes from taking action.
 You know how you feel great after a workout?
 That’s when you feel motivated to do it again.
 If you can get your head around this concept, you’ll be well on your way to achieving your fitness goals and improving your exercise motivation.

 For me, I make sure my exercise happens by scheduling it into my calendar every week.
 I don’t always make myself do whatever’s scheduled tho.
 If my day calls for a tough gym session or a run and I really don’t feel like it, I opt for a short walk instead.
 The important thing is to do something consistently so it becomes a habit.

 I’ll admit I am usually kicking and screaming my way to the gym most mornings, but once I’m there and get started, I feel so much better!
 I try to keep that in mind if I’m feeling particularly unmotivated.
 I’m also lucky enough to have a partner who loves working out, and doesn’t miss a session for the world.
 It’s hard to live with someone like that and be lazy!
 When I feel particularly uninspired I like to try a new class and challenge myself.
 My latest addiction is Barre and I can see my body strengthening and changing with each class I do, so that helps me stay motivated to keep going too!